u1f383/u1f383.github.io/_posts/2026-06-02-Docker-Internal-2.markdown

 ## 1. Pull an Image

 Imagine you just run `docker pull <image>` and then you've been pwned (just an example 😝).
-Yeah, the first attack surface is quite straigtforward: when you download a **malicious image** which is published by an attacker, the Docker daemon parses the metadata, extract the compressed files, and save them into the filesystem.
+Yeah, the first attack surface is quite straightforward: when you download a **malicious image** which is published by an attacker, the Docker daemon parses the metadata, extracts the compressed files, and saves them into the filesystem.
 During this process, the crafted file may affect host data if bugs or vulnerabilities exist.

-In this post, we'll analyze how Docker pulls an image, parses the metadata, and extract the files.
+In this post, we'll analyze how Docker pulls an image, parses the metadata, and extracts the files.
 We'll also explore potential attack surfaces in the end.

 ### 1.1.
 Setup Environment